ahujab/ahujab/README.md

 - Catching up on <a href = "mailto: ahuja.b@northeastern.edu">Send Email</a> :e-mail:

-I'm Barkha Ahuja, currently living in Boston.
+I'm currently living in Boston.
 I'm a graduate student studying Master's in Computer Systems Engineering at Northeastern University, about to graduate in Dec 2020.

 ## ⚡ Technologies
 Talk to me about